ethanabrooks/dissertation/conclusion.typ

 credit-assignment can acquire human-level credit assignment through imitation.
 To a degree, it can acquire super-human expertise through fine-tuning of the final result.
-However, the expertise of its final inference or output will fundamentally be limited by the multi-step process from which the inference emerged.
+However, the expertise of its final inference or output will fundamentally be limited by the multi-step process which led to the inference.
 Improving the process with respect to the final result requires some form of credit-assignment.

 === Generalization is necessary for expertise

 Finally, we argue that useful expertise will always entail transfer and generalization -- that is, a meaningful gap between training data and the domain of interest.
-Whatever their limitations in terms of expertise, LLMs unquestionably distinguish themselves by the breadth of their capacity to produce coherent, usually intelligent, responses to almost any prompt.
+Whatever their limitations in terms of expertise, LLMs unquestionably distinguish themselves by their breadth --- their capacity to produce coherent, usually intelligent, responses to almost any prompt.
 A system that combines the expertise of RL with the breadth of LLMs does not currently exist.
 Therefore, the first of its kind will need to distill expertise from